Build Configuration Options¶

 Variable Default RAJA_ENABLE_BOUNDS_CHECK Off

-Note that RAJA bounds checking is a runtime check and will add considerable execution time overhead.
-Thus, this feature should only be used for correctness checking and should be disabled for production builds.
+RAJA bounds checking is a run time check and will add considerable execution time overhead.
+Thus, this feature should only be used for debugging and correctness checking and should be disabled for production builds.

 Variables that control which RAJA programming model back-ends are enabled are as follows (names are descriptive of what they enable):